Rolstenhouse/uf_api/README.md

 Appended to the BaseURL as `parameter=value1&parameter2=value2` ...

 #### Semester/Term (Required)
-Set which term you're interested in finding courses for i.e Spring 2018
+Set which term to find courses i.e Spring 2018

 ```Term=20181```